BenDotWillcox/BenWillcox/_pages/about.md

 You can check out my completed projects (or at least those with interesting versions) in greater detail on the portfolio tab of this website.

 After graduating from Michigan State University in 2021 with a degree in Economics, I stumbled upon a YouTube documentary about AlphaGo, the AI developed by DeepMind to play Go.
-This documentary inspired me, not only because of the AI's capabilities but also due to the remarkable team behind its creation.
+This documentary inspired me, not only because of the AI's capabilities but also the remarkable team behind its creation.

 This led me on a deep dive into state-of-the-art machine learning approaches over the past two and a half years.
 I have developed a practical focus on computer vision applications and supply chain/manufacturing optimization techniques.
 Additionally, I am academically fascinated by the architecture of intelligent machines, particularly the concepts of Active Inference and Karl Friston's Free Energy Principle.